marvin-hansen/bazel_rust_example/bzlmod.md

 1) Make sure the tar package references the binary.
 2) Make sure the container image exposes the exact same ports as the binary uses.
-3) The base image, scratch, will be added in the next step.
+3) The base image, scratch, of the container.
 4) Make sure the path and labels used of the platforms in the multi_arch match exactly the folder structure you have defined in the previous steps.